jeetsukumaran/vim-buffergator/README.txt

 The buffer listing can be sorted alphabetically by filename, by full filepath, by extension followed by filename, or by most-recently used (MRU).

-By default, Buffergator provides global key maps that invoke its main
+By default, Buffergator provides global key maps that invoke its main commands:
-commands: "<Leader>b" to open and "<Leader>B" to close the buffer catalog, and "<Leader>t" to open and "<Leader>T" to close the tab page catalog.
+"<Leader>b" to open and "<Leader>B" to close the buffer catalog, and "<Leader>t" to open and "<Leader>T" to close the tab page catalog.
+In addition, in normal mode from any buffer, you can flip through the MRU (most-recently-used) buffer list without opening the buffer catalog by using the "[b" (or <M-b>) and "]b" (or <M-S-b>) keys.
 If you prefer to map other keys, or do not want any keys mapped at all, set "g:buffergator_suppress_keymaps" to 1 in your $VIMRUNTIME.

 [NOTE: If you have other plugins installed that have key maps that start with